acnash/HelicalFMO/README.md

 4. Generates GAMESS input file for FMO analysis based on nearest residue-residue PDB files.
 5. Performs 1 to 4 at scale.

+## Installation
+I've tried to keep the number of dependencies to a minimum.

+- Clone HelicalFMO main.
+- Install MDAnalysis inside a base environment or an environment of your choosing.
+Obviously HelicalFMO needs access.
+- Install PSI4 ```conda create -n psi4_env psi4 -c conda-forge```
+- Install geomeTRIC by changing to the psi4 environment ```conda activate psi4_env``` then ```conda install -c conda-forge geometric```

 ## Isolating protein-protein interaction residues

 ### Command line parameters